travisredd/fix-this-code/README.md

 To complete this assignment, you will need to:

-Have a github account
+Create a github account if you don't have one.

 Download and install git (https://git-scm.com/)

+Fork this repo (Go to https://github.com/chchchchino/fix-this-code and click "Fork")

+Make sure it forks into your github account.

+Click "Clone or download" and copy the full address.

-Clone this repo (git clone https://github.com/chchchchino/fix-this-code.git)
+Clone to your desktop (git clone <full address>)

+Navigate to the code (cd fix-this-code)

 Create a branch (git checkout -b <branch_name>)